-PingCentral makes it possible for IAM adminstrators to delegate common application configuration and deployment tasks to application owners, which saves time and streamlines processes.
+PingCentral makes it possible for identity and access management (IAM) administrators to delegate common application configuration and deployment tasks to application owners, which saves time and streamlines processes.

 - 1. Administrators set up users and define PingFederate and PingAccess development, test, and production environments. - 2.
-Administrators create OAuth, OpenID Connect (OIDC), SAML, and PingAccess templates based on clients, connections, and application security configurations they think are worth replicating. - 3.
+Administrators create OAuth, OpenID Connect (OIDC), Security Assertion Markup Language (SAML), and PingAccess templates based on clients, connections, and application security configurations they think are worth replicating. - 3.
 Application owners use these templates to apply security configurations to their applications and then promote them to the appropriate development environments to test them.